This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Overhead shot of chicken adobo in skillet.

 Chicken Adobo is the national dish of the Philippines.
 It can be made with various types of meat, such as chicken, pork, or even seafood, as well as vegetables.
-It’s great because you can make it to suit your taste!
+It’s not a spicy dish, so you can even feed it to your kiddos, and they will love it!
+If you’re on the hunt for more easy and delicious Filipino recipes, try this pancit too!!

 The list of ingredients for Chicken Adobo is short, and you likely have most of them in your pantry.
-Simply whisk together the marinade, let the chicken marinate, and then bake it in the oven!
-For precise measurements, refer to the recipe card below.
+Check out the recipe card at the bottom of the post for all of the exact measurements.

 • Bone-in chicken thighs and drumsticks: Provides a juicy, tender protein that is the base of his dish.